fptmark/schema2rest/README.md

     Only allowed inside an entity defintion but not a field definition.
 This defines what operations the dashboard can perform on the entity
                     %% @operations [ "read", "delete" ]

+- @show
+    Only allowed inside a field definition for ObjectId fields.
+It defines the values to be shown/selected per page from a foreign table based on a join using the ObjectId = <foreign table>.id
+            { show { endpoint: "account", displayInfo: [ {displayPages: "summary", fields:  ["createdAt"] }, { displayPages: "edit", fields: ["createdAt", "expiredAt" ]} ]}
+        NOTE: endpoint is optional and defaults to the named entity (Account which becomes "account").
+        On the profile summary, the users email would be shown (instead of the id by default) and on the profile view/edit/create (edit implies edit and create) the email and username will be shown in addition to showing those fields in the selector for create/edit.

 - @dictionary
     Must exists outside an entity definition.
 Defines a dictionary of common strings/patterns such as a URL regex
                     %% @dictionary pattern { email: "^[a-zA-Z0-9._%-]+@[a-zA-Z0-9.-]+\.[a-zA-Z]{2,}$", url: "^https?://[^\s]+$" }